Site Overlay

 I’m proud of myself and know I’m doing the right thing.
 It’s a great feeling!

 Question: What would you say to someone who is thinking about adopting a whole foods, plant based/vegan diet?
-Answer: Do you think it’s right or wrong to inflict pain and suffering on animals?
-If the answer to this is that it’s wrong to inflict pain and suffering, then you’re already on your way to being vegan.
-You cannot eat meat and consume dairy products in good conscience if you believe in preventing animal cruelty.
+Answer: Do you think it’s wrong to inflict pain and suffering on animals?
+Do you care about the earth and its animals, plants and resources?
+Do you want to give your body the healthiest food so you can ward off many diseases?
+If the answer to any of these is yes, then you’re already on your way to being vegan.
+You cannot eat animal flesh (beef, pork, chicken, turkey, fish, shrimp, octopus, lobster, clams, etc) and consume dairy products in good conscience if you believe in preventing animal cruelty.
+You cannot blindly keep eating meat and dairy products if you truly care about the earth.
+You cannot keep eating meat and consuming dairy if you want to give your body the healthiest food.
 It’s a paradigm shift for sure, and goes against conventional beliefs, but it’s not as hard as it seems, and with baby steps, you CAN do it.
 The animals would thank you!
 And you’ll feel better about yourself.
 Plus it’s better for the earth, and you’ll be part of the solution to global warming and many other climate issues.
 And amazingly, a whole foods, plant based/vegan diet is better for your health, as you can read about from The China Study, or How Not to Die.
-Discover the Foods Scientifically Proven to Prevent and Reverse Disease by Michael Greger, MD
+Discover the Foods Scientifically Proven to Prevent and Reverse Disease by Michael Greger, MD.

 Question: What about on Thanksgiving?
 Or Christmas?
 Or Easter?
 What do you eat if not meat?
-Answer: Does it seem right to you to that a day of celebration should be marred by the suffering of others?
+Isn’t it sad that you have nothing to eat?
+Answer: I think it’s just the opposite– That needing to celebrate by causing harm and suffering to an innocent and sentient being is what’s sad.
+Yes!
+The holidays are all about love and peace–let’s celebrate by killing and feeding on animals!
+Oh, this pork loin is so tender! –Know why??
+Because it’s a BABY PIG, KILLED WHEN IT WAS BARELY 6 MONTHS OLD!
+Don’t you see the irony of this?
+Does it seem right to you to that a day of celebration should be marred by the suffering of others?
 That in order for us humans to “enjoy” ourselves it requires the torture and death of an animal?
+That in order to celebrate we require feeding on the flesh of animals?
+That our holiday means millions of innocent and sentient animals must be subjected to fear, pain and unimaginable suffering and ultimately, death?
 There are tons of delicious recipes and foods out there that don’t require animal suffering.
-I for one am all in for celebrating in a way that is cruelty-free.
+I for one am all in for celebrating–but now I can do it in a way that is cruelty-free.
+I can enjoy the holidays in a cruelty-free way that aligns with my values and beliefs rather than follow the crowd.
+I am choosing to eat cruelty-free and have as many options as people who eat meat.

 Question: What’s the most challenging thing about being vegan?
 Answer: Living with a broken heart for all of the animals that suffer horrific deaths every single day.
 Living with friends and family who think I’m extreme or ridiculous, insane, or fill-in-the-blank, because I’m choosing to not harm animals any longer.

 Imagine it like this: You find out all of your friends and family are keeping slaves in their homes, which you totally disagree with, as you think all people deserve to be treated with compassion and respect.
 You don’t believe in slavery!
 But you can’t cut off everyone in your life who is a slave owner!
 You have to interact with these people regularly, knowing that they believe in slavery and that they support slavery every day behind the closed doors of their homes.
 It’s very hard to be around these people knowing they support these cruel practices towards animals, EVERY SINGLE DAY, and there’s absolutely nothing you can do about it.
 You might go over to their houses, or meet at restaurants, and of course, their support of slavery is there, right in front of you.
+They brag about how good that pork, bacon, turkey, cow, etc tastes.
+They refuse to stop drinking cow’s milk.
 Sometimes, depending on the person, they might even say rude things to you about their “right” or desire to eat meat, how it’s “only natural,” or “tastes too good to give up,” or “that humans were designed to eat meat.”
+They come up with countless reasons why they have to continue to consume the flesh and products of animals.
 It’s hard not to say anything!
 Not to agrue for the animals, or speak out against the cruelty.

 You are always having to bite your tongue, try to stay quiet and be polite, even though you are SCREAMING inside, especially when they want to argue with you, to tell you why they aren’t harming animals, or they aren’t causing pain and terror.

-Even though they see you’ve changed, and they say they love you, they are not willing to change for you, and in many cases, make ANY effort to understand why you’ve made this switch.
+Even though they see you’ve changed, and they say they love you, they are not willing to change for you, and in many cases, make ANY effort to understand why you’ve made this switch or try any of the foods you now eat.
 They’re like, “that’s nice, but don’t expect me to make any effort to understand, and definitely don’t expect me to join you in showing compassion towards farm and marine animals.”

 And lastly, the ignorance and selfish excuses: